 Unfortunately, only 20% of ovarian cancers are actually found at an early stage.
 However, if you know what to look for, you can get the symptoms checked.

 The ACS reports the most common early symptoms include:

 • Difficulty eating.

 These symptoms are, of course, relatively common.
 In most cases, they aren't related to ovarian cancer.
 Still, if the symptoms are new for you, occur almost daily and last for more than a few weeks, they should prompt you to get a checkup, preferably with a gynecologist.

-Half of all ovarian cancers occur in women 63 or older, reports the ACS.
-But it can occur earlier.
+Two out of every three cases of ovarian cancers occur in women 55 years of age or older, but it can occur earlier.

 In addition to advancing age, other risk factors include:

 • A family history of ovarian, endometrial, breast or colorectal cancer.

 • A personal history of breast cancer.